 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

 b.
-This NPD applies to the Jet Propulsion Laboratory, contractors, grant recipients, consultants, or parties to agreements to the extent specified or referenced in the appropriate contracts, grants, or agreements.
+This NPD applies to the Jet Propulsion Laboratory (a Federally Funded Research and Development Center), contractors, grant recipients, consultants, or parties to agreements to the extent specified or referenced in the appropriate contracts, grants, or agreements.

 c.
 U.S. Government agencies whose personnel require access to national

 security programs relating to NASA are subject to this NPD.

 a.
 National Aeronautics and Space Act of 1958, as amended, 42 U.S.C.
 2455, Section 304.